XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 >Can I change the censored sprites to uncensored/rejected ones?

-Apparently no since it'll replace it back into the default file.
+Apparently no since it'll revert back to its default file.

 >I bought the L2D background but I saw nothing move.
 Is this really L2D?